 This course provides a survey of the Friends Church from its origins in the 17th century to the present.
-The birth, growth, and organization of Quakerism is delineated, along with Quaker distinctive in thought and practice, the role of evangelicalism, reform efforts, church polity, etc., to the experiences and practices of American Friends in general and of Evangelical Friends in the Southwest in specific.
+The birth, growth, and organization of Quakerism is delineated, along with Quaker distinctives in thought and practice, the role of evangelicalism, reform efforts, church polity, and the ongoing challenges of cultural relativism and relevancy.
+Special attention is given to the experiences and practices of American Friends in general and of Evangelical Friends in the Southwest in specific.